re-mote-sensing/re-mote/RyanTyrrell19/Microcontroller_Options.md

 	* The new SAMD21 Cortex M0+ based MoteinoM0 sleeps at just ~8uA!
 * **wirelessly (aka OTA) programmable:**
 	* be able to re-flash it without wires, when deployed in difficult locations **(supported with RFM69 radios only)**
+	* The wireless programming protocol is generic and supported by all Moteinos with DualOptiboot and FLASH Memory option, but the **example implementation was only done for RFM69 transceivers**
 * affordable
 	* zero-cost wire monopole antennas yield excellent RF range for all-around wireless projects.
 	* With the u.FL/IPEX and SMA connector pads you can attach any other external antennas with higher gain